mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 ## Alternative APIs

 Do you think that [higher-order components are the new mixins](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce)?
-We don't, but rest assured, because `withStyles()` is a higher-order component.
-It can be extended with **few lines of code** to match different patterns, they are all idiomatic React.
+Rest assured we don't, however because `withStyles()` is a higher-order component, it can be extended with just a **few lines of code** to match different patterns that are all idiomatic React.
+Here are a couple of examples.

 ### Render props API (+11 lines)